David: Christianity

 The Messiah concept is fundamental in Christianity.
-Originally an earthly king ruling by divine appointment ("the anointed one", as the title Messiah had it), in the last two centuries BCE the "son of David" became the apocalyptic and heavenly one who would deliver Israel and usher in a new kingdom.
+Originally an earthly king ruling by divine appointment ("the anointed one", as the title Messiah had it), in the last two centuries BC the "son of David" became the apocalyptic and heavenly one who would deliver Israel and usher in a new kingdom.
 This was the background to the concept of Messiahship in early Christianity, which interpreted the career of Jesus "by means of the titles and functions assigned to David in the mysticism of the Zion cult, in which he served as priest-king and in which he was the mediator between God and man".

 The early Church believed that "the life of David foreshadowed the life of Christ; Bethlehem is the birthplace of both; the shepherd life of David points out Christ, the Good Shepherd; the five stones chosen to slay Goliath are typical of the five wounds; the betrayal by his trusted counsellor, Ahitophel, and the passage over the Cedron remind us of Christ's Sacred Passion.
 Many of the Davidic Psalms, as we learn from the New Testament, are clearly typical of the future Messiah."
 In the Middle Ages, "Charlemagne thought of himself, and was viewed by his court scholars, as a 'new David'.
 [This was] not in itself a new idea, but [one whose] content and significance were greatly enlarged by him".

 Western Christian churches celebrate David's feast day on 29 December or 6 October, Eastern-rite on 19 December.
 The Eastern Orthodox and Eastern Catholic Churches celebrate the feast day of the "Holy Righteous Prophet and King David" on the Sunday of the Holy Forefathers (two Sundays before the Great Feast of the Nativity of the Lord) and on the Sunday of the Holy Fathers (Sunday before the Nativity), when he is commemorated together with other ancestors of Jesus.
 He is also commemorated on the Sunday after the Nativity, together with Joseph and James, the Brother of the Lord and on 26 December (Synaxis of the Mother of God).